tylercamp/palcalc/PalCalc.Solver/README.md

 - **(1) Prepare the starting list of pals, add to the working set**
   - _The list of available pals is reduced to contain one of each pal with a given gender, and a unique subset of the list of desired passives.
 Pals are filtered based on "Max Input Irrelevant Passives"._
-  - _If there are multiple pals with the same pal type, gender, and list of traits, the a single pal will be chosen based on highest IVs and its stored location.
+  - _If there are multiple pals with the same pal type, gender, and list of traits, then a single pal will be chosen based on highest IVs and its stored location.
 It will try to pick pals in your palbox, base, and party, in that order.
 See `BreedingSolver.RelevantInstancesForPassiveSkills`._
   - _If there is a male and female of the same pal with the same set of desired passives, a composite reference is made which combines them and has "wildcard" gender.
 Both pals, and the composite reference, are preserved in the final list._
   - _If "Num Wild Pals" > 0, a wild representation of any unowned pal is added to the list with "wildcard" gender.
 For each wild pal, multiples of that pal may be added with up to "Max Input Irrelevant Passives" random passives.
 (Wild pals with more random passives have a higher probability / lower effort to acquire.)_
 - **(2) Begin breeding loop**